Credit Points: 20

-This is a third trimester core unit out of a total of 12 units in the Master of Networking (MNet).
-This unit addresses the MNet course learning outcomes and complements other courses in a related field by developing students’ specialised knowledge in research methods and project design and applying critical skills in networking equipment such as routers, switches and servers.
-For further course information refer to: http://www.mit.edu.au/study-with-us/programs/master-networking.
+This is a core unit out of a total of 12 units in the Master of Networking (MNet).
+This unit addresses the MNet course learning outcomes and complements other courses in a related field by developing students’ specialised knowledge in computer networks and applying critical skills in project management and networking equipment such as CISCO routers, switches, VOIP etc. For further course information refer to: http://www.mit.edu.au/study-with-us/programs/master-networking.
 This unit is part of the AQF level 9 (MNet) course.

 This unit provides students with grounding in research methods, and approaches to research and project design.
 It also, together with MN692, constitutes a capstone final year project.
-Students will work in teams under an assigned project supervisor who will assist in the selection of the project topic.
+Students will work under an assigned project supervisor who will assist in the selection of the project topic.
 Students spend substantial time on researching, analysing and developing the requirements, project plan and preliminary design for a capstone project.
 There will be a set of lectures and workshops on topics including research methods and industrial project issues.
-Students will apply what they have learned during their course to planning and designing a capstone project in a team environment.
+Students will apply what they have learned during their course to planning and designing a capstone project.
 Students will analyse requirements and apply research methods relevant to the formulation of the approach to their project.

 This unit gives students the experience of putting into practice the concepts, methods and principles of core units of MNet, the appropriate use of research methods as well as an ability to apply communication and technical research skills in a realistic situation.